leangjia/blender_docs/trunk/blender_docs/manual/compositing/types/converter/math.rst

          Rounds the input value up to the nearest integer.

       Truncate
-         Outputs the interger part of the *value*.
+         Outputs the integer part of the *value*.

       Fraction
          `Fraction <https://en.wikipedia.org/wiki/Rational_function>`__.